Saigon to Angkor Luxury Bike Tour

 In the morning, ride around Kampong Thom’s Sambor Prei Kuk temple complex, which predates Angkor Wat by at least 200 years.

 Later, ride through the bucolic countryside with a spectacular view of paddy fields and lotus farms all around and get transferred (long transfer) to Siem Reap for the last leg.

 The Angkor temple complex is synonymous with Cambodia, so a ride around the temple is essential.
-Our guide meets you at your hotel and takes you back into the Angkor era on a bike ride.
-After bike fit, start riding directly from the hotel and reach the moat of Angkor Wat.
+Our guide meets you at your hotel in the early hours and takes you back into the Angkor era on a bike ride.
+Start riding directly from the hotel and reach the moat of Angkor Wat.
 Catch the brilliant morning rays on the ancient temple complex and spend ample time photographing as you would have seen nothing like this before.
 We will loop back to Angkor Wat for a detailed tour at the end of our ride.

 The Angkor Wat requires more than a morning, so we loop back for a more detailed guided tour.
 The UNESCO World Heritage Site is considered one of the largest religious complexes in the world and it’s bound to enthrall you.
 Climb Phnom Bakheng for a classic view of Angkor during sunset.

 We recommend making a final early morning visit to Angkor and witnessing the magnificent views in the backdrop of sunrise.
 If you prefer to do, please have a chat with your guide about the same.
 There may be further entry charges for Angkor that you can pay directly.